House Intel chair Schiff accuses GOP of 'whataboutism' and false equivalency on Steele dossier

 Although Trump's comments raised concerns among Democrats, Special Counsel Robert Mueller's report was unable to conclude that his 2016 campaign conspired with the Russians.
 Democrats like Schiff have pressed for more answers, however, and Schiff threatened to subpoena the FBI if it failed to produce more information on counterintelligence probes into the campaign.

-Trump and his campaign have responded to Mueller's report by claiming that it exonerated him and by pointing the finger back at Democrats for collaborating with former British spy Christopher Steele who also used Russian sources.
+Trump and his campaign have responded to Mueller's report by claiming that it exonerated him and by pointing the finger back at Democrats for collaborating with former British spy Christopher Steele, who also used Russian sources.

 That document, Republicans have suggested, wrongly prompted the FBI's original investigation into his campaign -- a claim that former FBI Director James Comey has disputed.
 Comey, however, faced suspicions that he abused his power by lending so much credence to the dossier and concealing